cleggypdc/pimcore-asset-bridge/README.md

 **AssetBridge** connects external file systems to Pimcore’s Digital Asset Management (DAM) system in real-time.

 It consists of:
-- `asset-bridge-daemon`: A lightweight, high-performance Rust daemon for monitoring filesystem changes.
+- `asset-bridge-daemon`: A lightweight, high-performance Rust daemon monitoring filesystem changes.
-- `AssetBridgeBundle`: A Symfony bundle for Pimcore that processes and synchronizes file events into assets.
+- `AssetBridgeBundle`: A Symfony bundle for Pimcore that processes and synchronises file events into assets.

 ---